MicrosoftDocs/defender-docs/defender/threat-intelligence/sorting-filtering-and-downloading-data.md

 ## Filtering data

 Data filtering lets you access a select group of data based on a particular metadata value.
-For instance, you can choose to view IP resolutions discovered from a select source only, or components of a particular type (for example, servers, frameworks).
+For instance, you can choose to view IP resolutions discovered from a select source only, or components of a particular type (for example, servers or frameworks).
 Data filtering enables you to narrow the query results to items of particular interest.

 Because Defender TI provides specific metadata that coincides with particular data types, the filter options are different for each data set.